image

 Enhancing exception management processes over time:

-• Maintain a detailed lessons log throughout the project
+• Record detailed lessons in a log throughout the duration of the project

 • Conduct post-exception reviews to identify improvement areas